jagdeeshV/Predicting-Crop-Production-Based-on-Agricultural-Data/README.md

     	• Understanding outliers and suitably act upon them.

-  3. Perform Exploratory Data Analysis (EDA) to uncover trends, crop distribution and insights and represent them visually using graphs and plots
+  2. **Perform Exploratory Data Analysis (EDA)** to uncover trends, crop distribution and insights and represent them visually using graphs and plots

-  4. Model Performance - Metrics involving R2, MSE, MAE,etc. comparing different models.
+  4. **Model Performance** - Metrics involving R2, MSE, MAE, etc. comparing different models.

-  5. Predicting Production measured in tons through streamlit application and showcase the predicted value based on selected features.
+  5. **Predicting Production** measured in tons merging data based on element and using Random forest regression through a streamlit application and showcasing the predicted value based on user selected feature inputs.

 ### Technologies used and Pre-requisites